 I brought sleeping pads we’d used for camping in Yosemite, where they’d been totally fine.
 However, when you’re already in a noisy campground, a little extra comfort goes a long way.
 Next time I’m bringing single air mattresses for everyone.

-Don’t forget a rechargeable pump to save your lungs if you go this route.
+Don’t forget a rechargeable pump to inflate your air mattress.

 Ear Plugs